COVID-19-electronic-health-system/Corona-tracker/README.md

 [![Build Status](https://travis-ci.org/COVID-19-electronic-health-system/Corona-tracker.svg?branch=master)](https://travis-ci.org/COVID-19-electronic-health-system/Corona-tracker)

-A tool to both help doctors reducing the number of unecessary hospital visits, educate the public on facts vs myths, and provide a health and wellbeing chart for logging their journey during these uncertain and tumultuous times.
+A tool to help reduc the number of unecessary hospital visits, educate the public on facts vs myths, and provide a health and wellbeing chart for logging their journey during these uncertain and tumultuous times.

 ## Join our Discord Server